BlockHub/PayoutScriptArk/README.md

 Once you are satisfied that this works, add `>/dev/null` to the invocation of `runpaymentcycle`.
-This will discard the standard output, but any warnings or errors (which go to the standard error stream) wills still be mailed:
+This will discard the standard output, but any warnings or errors (which go to the standard error stream) will still be mailed:

 ```shell
 # Set your mail address